 - National plan, Building the Right Support – developed jointly by NHS England, the LGA and ADASS and covering services across health and care; an easy read version of the national plan is also available.

 - A Service Model – developed jointly by NHS England, the LGA and ADASS, with supplementary information for commissioners; this describes what good services should look like and supports the national plan; an easy read version of the Service Model is also available.

 - Progress report from the Transforming Care Delivery Board (3 July 2015) – on the joint Transforming Care programme that is being delivered by NHS England, LGA, DH, ADASS, CQC and HEE; an easy read of the progress report is also available.

 - ‘Transforming Care for People with Learning Disabilities – Next Steps’ – a joint action plan agreed by NHS England, LGA, DH, ADASS, CQC and HEE, to transform services for people with learning disabilities; the joint action plan easy read is also available.
-See our news release, or our easy read version of the news release.
+See our news release.

 - ‘Winterbourne View – Time for Change’ – commissioned by NHS England, this report from Stephen Bubb, outlines recommendations to transform the commissioning of services for people with learning disabilities and/or autism.
 Winterbourne View – easy read is also available.